 The Law School is proud to serve a diverse and varied group of students.
 This candidate will need to work effectively across these diverse communities and work collaboratively to foster an environment of equity and inclusion.
 This position is primarily in person and pay is commensurate with qualifications and experience with the range being $21.49-$32.08 per hour.

-The Assistant Director of Student Affairs is responsible for overall program operations, resource development, student groups and organizations, and partnerships to support students and a culture of inclusion and belonging.
-The Assistant Director will also provide advising to students, timely and accurate communication, and coordinate the Racial Equity and Justice Milestone program.
-The Assistant Director will implement procedures and processes with regard to student programs while supervising the Student Affairs advising and operations team.
-The position will report directly to the Assistant Dean of Students and is responsible for building and maintains partnerships with other Law School departments, including Academic & Bar Success, Admissions, Career Services, Communications, Curriculum, International Programs, IT, as well as with other Law School departments and University-based and external partners to facilitate program success.
+The inaugural Wellness Coordinator is responsible for the overall programming, resource development, and partnerships to support Law School students overall health and well-being.
+The Wellness Coordinator will also provide advising to students, timely and accurate communication, and advise the Well-Being Initiative (WBI).
+The position will report directly to the Assistant Director of Student Affairs and is responsible for building and maintaining partnerships with other Law School departments, including Academic & Bar Success, Admissions, Career Services, Communications, Curriculum, International Programs, IT, as well as with other Law School departments and University-based and external partners to facilitate program success.

 The Law School is proud to serve a diverse and varied group of students.
 This candidate will need to work effectively across these diverse communities and work collaboratively to foster an environment of equity and inclusion.
 This position is primarily in person and requires occasional attendance at on and off-campus events during and outside normal business hours.
 Salary is commensurate with qualifications and experience with the range being $45,000-$60,000 annually.

 AV Technology Engineer